anoduck/mod-timelinejs/README.md

 Data is stored in the `static` data in the form of a json file.
 More information about the format of the json file can be found on [KnightLab's webiste](https://timeline.knightlab.com/docs/json-format.html).
 The shortcode only takes two arguments, which are described below.

-To you a Google spreadsheet simply place the full url of the spreadsheet share link where you would place the json file, I.E. the `jsonFile` property.
+To you a Google spreadsheet simply place the full url of the spreadsheet share link where you would place the json file, I.E. the `tlData` property.
 You can use [KnightLab's Template](https://docs.google.com/spreadsheets/d/1pHBvXN7nmGkiG8uQSUB82eNlnL8xHu6kydzH_-eguHQ/copy) to get started.

 ### BlockId